Establishing a Baseline for Gaze-driven Authentication Performance in VR: A Breadth-First Investigation on a Very Large Dataset: Results

 With this configuration (Experiment~\expBothBothFolds{}), when enrolling and verifying with \num{20}~seconds from random saccade tasks, we achieved \num{0.10}\% \gls{eer} and \num{22.9}\% $\text{FRR}_{0.002\%}$.
 If we instead enrolled and verified with \num{20}~seconds from smooth pursuit tasks, we achieved \num{0.10}\% \gls{eer} and \num{24.8}\% $\text{FRR}_{0.002\%}$.
 These two sets of results were very similar.

 \paragraph{(RQ10) Feature permanence.} For this experiment, we employed the model from Experiment~\expBothBothBig{} to produce embeddings.
 We then assessed the permanence (temporal persistence, reliability) of L2-normalized embedding features using the \gls{icc}, which has been applied to eye movement traits~\cite{Friedman2017,Friedman2020b,raju_2024_embeddings} and is also commonly used in other domains (e.g.,~\cite{Xue2021}).
+We found that the median \gls{icc} of the \num{128}~embedding features was~\num{0.94}, with a minimum of~\num{0.90} and a maximum of~\num{0.98}.